Just For Fun / World Creation Project

 without establishing why such an outlook exists.

 A final note of clarification.
 The Narrative entries may be broken down by region as well as by time, due to the sheer size of the subject.
 If a region has not yet been covered in a particular era you are welcome to write about the events taking place therein, if any, so long as it is integrated properly.
 Discussion may be warranted in such a case beforehand, however.
+Don't add anything that doesn't have to do with the pre-established world described here

 Now, with that said, on to the project: